i3-sol/kingsley.sh/content/posts/2020/i-built-a-table.md

         </div>
         <div class="gallery-item">
           <div class="gallery-item__child gallery-item__child--body">
             <p>With the top pieces cut and placed, I moved on to securing them.
-Some pieces although formed a perfect 90&deg; angle, the pieces were uneven/wonky, and when flattened/ing, would skew the perfect 90&deg; angle, to overcome this, I cut and shimmed pieces of wood to make chevron pieces equal(er) & flat(ter) With shrinkage in mind, I used figure-8 fasteners to attach the top pieces to the frame.</p>
+Some pieces although formed a perfect 90&deg; angle, the pieces were uneven/wonky, and when flattened/ing, would skew the perfect 90&deg; angle, to overcome this, I cut and shimmed pieces of wood to make chevron pieces equal(er) & flat(ter) With moving/shrinkage in mind, I used figure-8 fasteners to attach the top pieces to the frame.</p>
           </div>
           <div class="gallery-item__child gallery-item__child--figure">
             <img src="/i/posts/i-built-a-table/10-assembly.jpg" alt="securing the top wood pieces to the frame using figure 8 fasteners" />